KaloudasDev/esx_blipcreator/README.md

 ```

 ### 5️⃣ **Restart the Server**
-Restart your server to load the **NobleBlips** script and apply the configured blips.
+Restart your server to load the **BlipCreator** script and apply the configured blips.

 ### 6️⃣ **Dynamic Updates**
 You can easily adjust or add new blips by modifying the `config.lua` file and restarting the resource.
 This allows for flexible customization during runtime without affecting server performance.